PrathmeshSadake/PrathmeshSadake/README.md

 ### Glad to see you here!
 I’m a full-stack developer.
 Being a full-stack allows me to develop client-facing apps and websites and develop them with cutting-edge back-end support.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
-I’d love to combine my passion for learning and developing with my software development skills to continue building personalized products for people.
+I’d love to combine my passion for learning with my software development skills to continue building personalized products for people.

 <br/>